Samtskhe–Javakheti

-Samtskhe–Javakheti (სამცხე-ჯავახეთი, [s̪ämt̪͡s̪ʰχe̞ d͡ʒäväχet̪ʰi], Սամցխե-Ջավախեթի) is a region (mkhare) in southern Georgia with a population of 151.110 (2021) and an area of 6413 km2.
-The region has Akhaltsikhe as its administrative center, while Besik Amiranashvili is governor of the region since August 2018.
-Samtskhe–Javakheti is compiled of the historical Georgian provinces Meskheti, Javakheti and Tori.
+Samtskhe–Javakheti (სამცხე-ჯავახეთი, [s̪ämt̪͡s̪ʰχe̞ d͡ʒäväχet̪ʰi], Սամցխե-Ջավախեթի) is a region (mkhare) in southern Georgia with a population of 147,400 (2023) and an area of 6413 km2.
+The region has Akhaltsikhe as its administrative center.
+Samtskhe–Javakheti is made up of the historical Georgian provinces Meskheti, Javakheti and Tori.

 The Baku-Tbilisi-Ceyhan oil pipeline, the South Caucasus natural gas pipeline, and the Kars–Tbilisi–Baku railway pass through the region.

+The population of the region is made up of Georgians and Armenians, as well as smaller numbers of Russians.

 Geography

 Samtskhe–Javakheti borders Adjara and Guria in the northwestern tip, Imereti in the north, Shida Kartli in the northeast and Kvemo Kartli in the east.
 The southern border is formed by Armenia, the southwestern flank borders Turkey.
 The region covers the Javakheti Plateau, a highland of volcanic origin and the northern extension of the Armenian highlands.
-The plains are between 1500-2000 meters above sea level.
+The plains are between 1500 and 2000 meters above sea level.
 Samtskhe–Javakheti is bordered by several mountain ranges, the most important being the Meskheti Range and Trialeti Range in the north and the Samsari Range and Javakheti Range in the east.

 The highlands are home to some of Georgia's largest lakes, such as Paravani Lake, Tabatskuri Lake, Khanchali Lake and Kartsakhi Lake.
 Georgia's largest river, the Mtkvari, flows through the region from Turkey, a few miles north of Kartsakhi Lake.
 The river has carved a canyon through in the highlands and forms the eastern boundary of the Erusheti Highlands, a mountain range along the border with Turkey.
 In this gorge the large historic cave monastery Vardzia is situated, an important tourist attraction.
 The river flows initially in a northwesterly direction through the gorge to Akhaltsikhe via Khertvisi Fortress where the Paravani River joins the Mtkvari.
 The river gorge has a depth of approximately 500 meters.
 At Akhaltsikhe the river turns to the northeast and streams to Borjomi between the Meskheti Range (left bank) and Trialeti Range (right bank), after which the river leaves the region through the Shida Kartli plain.

 Due to its high location, the region has cold and snowy winters.
 In the northern situated Bakuriani, not far from the tourist attraction Borjomi, there is a ski resort.